This document describes how to configure Oracle NLS to support case insensitive searches.

 The default value of NLS_COMP is BINARY, this means that queries are not going to follow the NLS_SORT configuration.
 In order for Oracle to pay attention to the value of NLS_SORT, we must change the value of NLS_COMP to LINGUISTIC:

 alter session set nls_comp=LINGUISTIC;

 Since these parameters can be modified at session level we can configure this for any Oracle JDBC data source in Virtual DataPort.
-To do this we are going to use the Ping query of the data source configuration.
+You can do this by providing the ALTER SESSION statement in the initial SQL sentences option under the data source configuration: